lukasz-pekala/my-pilot/README.md

-# createai README
+# mypilot README

-This is the README for your extension "createai".
+This is the README for your extension "mypilot".
 After writing up a brief description, we recommend including the following sections.

 ## Features